etcd-io/etcd/README.md

 #### Setting the value to a key

 Let’s set the first key-value pair to the node.
-In this case our key is “/message” and our value is “Hello world”.
+In this case the key is `/message` and the value is `Hello world`.

 ```sh
 curl http://127.0.0.1:4001/v1/keys/message -d value="Hello world"